 Due to generous support from the Clay Mathematics Institute and the Heilbronn Institute for Mathematical Research, up to £31,000 is available per Research School.

-The LMS and the CMI will support four Research Schools in 2014:
+The LMS, the CMI and the HIMR are supporting four Research Schools in 2014:

 - Building Bridges - Automorphic Forms and Related Topics, University of Bristol (30 June - 5 July)